DePaul Blue Demons: Men's rugby

-Women's Rugby
+Women's rugby

 DePaul University's club team is recognized as a DII team by National Collegiate Rugby in the Great Waters Women's Collegiate Rugby Conference.
 As of 2023, the team is officially recognized as DePaul Women's Rugby.

 Tennis

 DePaul University Club Tennis competes regionally in the Midwest League of the USTA's national Tennis on Campus program.
-They practice and host their home matches at Midtown Athletic Club Chicago, the largest indoor tennis facility in the country.
+They practice and host their home matches at Midtown Athletic Club Chicago, the largest indoor tennis facility in the country in Logan Square.
 In recent years, the club has taken a lead role in helping to develop the Chicago Tennis on Campus community of schools.
 In February 2013, they were named USTA Midwest Club of the Year.

-Men's Volleyball
+Men's volleyball

 DePaul University's Men's Volleyball Club competes at the division 1AA level, hosts and travels to several tournaments per year, competing against clubs from across the nation.
 The Blue Demons practice and play their home matches at the Ray Meyer Fitness and Recreation Center.
 In 2011, the Blue Demons finished 3rd at the NCVF National Championships in Houston, TX, their best finish in club history.

-Water Polo
+Water polo

 DePaul Water Polo is a coed water polo club that was founded in 2013.
-Practices are currently held at the Gill Park Recreation Center in the Lakeview neighborhood of Chicago.

-Men's Ultimate Frisbee
+Men's ultimate frisbee

-The DePaul Ultimate Club (DUC) is a DI member of College Ultimate.
+The DePaul Ultimate Club (DUC) is a DI member of USA Ultimate.